 All first-time users can take advantage of a 7-day free trial before they sign up for either of these plans.

-Conclusion of Private Tunnel review
+Bottom line of our Private Tunnel review

 Private Tunnel VPN comes from the same creators as the famous OpenVPN, which helps its reputation.
 Other than reputation and decent security, there’s little to this VPN – there’s no torrenting or streaming Netflix, and no chance to use it behind the Great Firewall of China.

 Additionally, this service is based in the United States (with all of the privacy issues that implies), which may make some users a little leery.
-The customer support team is knowledgeable and the speed is impressive, but only in some regions.
+The customer support team is knowledgeable, and the response speed is impressive, but only in some regions.